(click photo or name for full biography)

 Professor Nicholas Roberts

-Nick is a Professor of Sensory Ecology in the School of Biological Sciences and is currently the School's Director of Research.
+Nick is a Professor of Sensory Ecology in the School of Biological Sciences and is currently the Deputy Head of the Department and the Director of Research.
 His research concerns many aspects of visual ecology, animal vision and signalling.
 He is particularly interested in discovering new optical principles that animals exploit and how these influence visually guided behaviour.
 The lab has pioneered and uses many novel optical and behavioural techniques.

 Martin is a Royal Society University Research Fellow and holds a proleptic lectureship.
 His research focuses predominately on the visual ecology of marine and intertidal organisms.
 Specifically, he studies the detection of polarized light in mantis shrimps and fiddler crabs, colour vision in crustaceans and skin camouflage patterns in a variety of species, including nudibranchs, cuttlefish and zebra.

 Michael is a BBSRC Future Leaders Fellow.
 He is interested in the unusual visual systems of a variety of marine invertebrates ranging from the rudimentary compound ocelli of fan worms to the spectacularly sophisticated eyes of mantis shrimp.
 His current work on fan worms aims to unravel the developmental, neurological and behavioral factors that drove the evolution of these simple eyes and perhaps also influenced the origins of nature’s very first visual systems.

 David is a post-doctoral research associate funded by the Leverhulme Trust.
 His main research interests concern optical effects in retinal photoreceptor cells and the influence of optics on vision.
 Particularly he is working on the optics of oil droplets and double cones in the vertebrate retina.